ObedMz/CS-FRONT/README.md

 The page handles features such as pagination, effects, forms, filters, etc.

+## Live Preview

+You can view the live version of this project [here](https://cs-front-sandy.vercel.app).

 ## Getting Started

 To get a local copy of the project up and running, follow these steps: